rex-suresh/rex-suresh/README.md

 #### Some stuff about me :

 - 💻 I’m currently working in **Thoughtworks India**
-- 💡 Learning Flutter and Frontend Development
+- 💡 Expertise in React Native and Frontend Development
 - 🛠️ Fun Fact: I have a Diploma in Mechanical engineering

 #### Some GitHub statistics :